Looking for support for your finance function? Book a time with an expert.

 Empirical research has identified several market anomalies that contradict EMH predictions:

-Momentum Effects: Stocks that perform well (or poorly) over 3-12 month periods tend to continue outperforming (or underperforming), suggesting that markets don't immediately incorporate all information.
+Momentum Effects: stocks that performed well (or badly) over 3-12 month periods tended to continue to outperform (or underperform), indicating that markets do not fully incorporate information in one period.

-Value Premium: Stocks with low price-to-book ratios consistently outperform growth stocks over long periods, contradicting the idea that all securities are efficiently priced.
+Value Premium: Stocks that trade at lower price-book ratios outperform growth stocks over the longest investment horizons, challenging the Efficient Market Hypotheses that all stocks are efficiently priced.

-Size Effect: Small-cap stocks historically generate higher risk-adjusted returns than large-cap stocks, though this anomaly has diminished as it became widely recognized.
+Size Effect: Smaller stocks have historically provided risk-adjusted returns superior to those of large stocks, although this anomaly has weakened as it became generally known.

 Bubbles, Crashes, and Extreme Events

-Financial history provides dramatic examples of market behavior that seems inconsistent with EMH:
+Financial history is replete with striking illustrations of market behavior that contradict the EMH:

-Cryptocurrency Volatility: The extreme price swings in Bitcoin and other cryptocurrencies suggest markets can experience prolonged periods of inefficiency.
+Cryptocurrency Volatility: Price volatility in Bitcoin and other cryptocurrencies indicates that markets can be inefficient for extended periods of time.

-Interestingly, these periods of apparent market inefficiency also created opportunities for disciplined investors.
+Interestingly, during such periods of inefficiency in the markets, opportunities for disciplined investors also emerged.

 Warren Buffett famously invested heavily during the 2008 crisis, buying stakes in Goldman Sachs and General Electric when panic selling created temporary mispricings.